dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

     return MyRule, details
 ```

-### CCR Primer

-For the moment were going to deviate from talking about `MappingRule`.
-We going to briefly talk about a class called `MergeRule` is different than `MappingRule`.
-MergeRules allow you to dictate more than one Command per utterance.
-Say `my pet your pet his fish`  in one utterance the following will text be produced `my dog my cat his fish`.

 Note :

 - `MergeRule` has  `pronunciation = "my rule"` vs `MappingRule`  has`RuleDetails(name= "My rule")` for the defining phrase to enable or disable the rule.

-- `R()` that surrounds Action allows for Catster print out the command history to the status window.
+- `R()` that surrounds Action allows for Caster print out the command history to the status window.
 Can be used in both `MergeRule` and `MappingRule`.

 ### Final step